-The packaging states, "Toy opens for easy cleaning," and during testing, we did not find this to be the case.
-Although the blue handle on top opens, we were unsuccessful at opening the sub vessel.
+The packaging states, "Toy opens for easy cleaning," and we did not find this to be the case during testing.
+The blue handle on top opens, but we were unsuccessful at opening the sub vessel.
 With limited view inside the ship, we feel this hinders proper cleaning and inspection of potential mold.
-Rinsing and thoroughly drying this product after each use, and an occasional deep clean will help prevent mold growth.
+Rinsing and thoroughly drying this product after each use and an occasional deep clean will help prevent mold growth.
 Despite the lack of access to the ship's inside, we believe this toy is fun and recommend it to families with an older baby or toddler who will appreciate this sub for bathtub adventures and imaginary play.

-Don't be fooled by this toy's simplicity; The First Years Stack Up Cup Toys are a classic toy that will satisfy your child's desire to fill, pour, stack, or nest in the bathtub.
+Don't be fooled by this toy's simplicity; The First Years Stack Up Cup Toys are a classic toy that will satisfy your child's desire to fill, pour, stack, and nest in the bathtub.
 It comes with eight colorful cups, and each container has one or more holes to scoop up water and create a waterfall.
 Our toddler and baby testers found these cups entertaining, and our toddler enjoyed a game of imaginary play.
 Also, we think these cups are quick to air dry or easy to wipe with a towel.

 We don't see any major drawbacks to this option, except that there's more to look after with multiple cups.
 Fortunately, the set includes a flower-shaped clip helps keep the cups together and avoids misplacing one.
 Nevertheless, this budget-friendly toy is fun for all ages, and it has endless possibilities.
 We recommend this inexpensive bath toy to any family with babies or toddlers.